 Definitions

-Physical ergonomics examines how people interact with their physical environment, the postures they take on during their activities, the tools/instruments they use, how they sit (or stand) at their workspace.
-The primary objective is injury prevention, but also can focus on performance optimization.
-Applications include design, evaluation, and modification of workplaces.
+Physical Ergonomics examines how people interact with their physical environment, including the postures they adopt, the tools they use, and how they sit or stand at their workspace.
+The primary goal is injury prevention, though it also encompasses performance optimization.
+Applications include the design, evaluation, and modification of workplaces and workstations.

-Cognitive ergonomics considers people’s abilities to process information within a given system.
-Its roles are broad and range from design of lighting and signage to analysis of mental workload, decision making, and training within organizations.
-The overall goal of cognitive ergonomics is to balance the mental load so that people can function at their best within work systems.
+Cognitive Ergonomics focuses on people's ability to process information within a given system.
+Its scope is broad, ranging from the design of lighting and signage to the analysis of mental workload, decision-making, and organizational training.
+The overall goal is to balance mental demand so that people can function at their best.

-Macroergonomics takes a big-picture view of how separate elements of work systems interact and focuses on how to optimize those interactions for improved workplace performance in individuals and entire organizations.
-It draws on elements from both physical and cognitive ergonomics, but also addresses organization-wide communication, work design, and resource management, amongst other things.
+Macroergonomics takes a big-picture view of how the separate elements of a work system interact, and focuses on optimizing those interactions for better performance across individuals and entire organizations.
+It draws on both physical and cognitive ergonomics, while also addressing organization-wide communication, work design, and resource management.

 Zebra Incorporated